bhegde8/Simple-Steam-Bot/README.md

-Simple-Steam-Bot
+Simple Steam Bot
 ================

-A simple SteamKit 2 based bot that controls a Steam account.
-You can add features if you fork it.
+A simple SteamKit 2-based bot that controls a Steam account.

+It has basic functionality such as responding to chat messages but you can fork it to add any functionality available in SteamKit 2.